-What to see what we're talking about?
-Keep reading for 30 wedding cakes that feel perfect for the fall season.
-Scroll through, save your ideas, then tweak the designs to match your wedding style, whether it's modern, rustic, romantic—or a combination of them all!
+Want to see what we're talking about?
+Keep reading for 29 wedding cakes that feel perfect for the fall season.
+Scroll through, save your ideas, then tweak the designs to match your own wedding style, whether it's modern, rustic, romantic—or a combination of them all!
 Because, moral of the story: It is possible to have a wedding cake that feels perfect for fall and right for your wedding's aesthetic, whatever that may be.

 Wildflower Cakes created this tiled confection that was hand-painted in shades of blue and orange and finished off with delicate fall leaves.